-The main aim of social engineering is to take advantage of users and manipulate them into infecting their device with malware.
-It is such a popular tactic because it is often much easier to exploit users’ weaknesses and convince them to download an innocent-looking app than it is to find a network or software vulnerability to attack.
-In 2018 it was reported that human error is responsible for 95% of cyber-crime events and it is clear that employees themselves pose one of the greatest risks to the enterprise.
-However, security awareness training can go a long way towards preventing social engineering attacks – if people know the forms that attacks are likely to take they will be less likely to become victims.
+The main aim of social engineering is to manipulate users into infecting their device with malware.
+It is often much easier to exploit users’ weaknesses than it is to find a network to attack.
+In 2018, it was reported that human error is responsible for 95% of cyber-crime events and it is clear that employees themselves pose one of the greatest risks to the enterprise.
+However, security awareness training can go a long way towards preventing social engineering attacks.
+If people know the forms that attacks are likely to take, they will be less likely to become victims.
 Avoiding clicking links and downloads from suspicious sources or pop-ups, double checking apps and user reviews, and being wary of tempting offers that seem too good to be true can all be extremely effective in reducing the risk of falling victim to a social engineering attack.

-However as these attacks become more sophisticated, more convincing and therefore harder to recognize, human error is inevitable and even less likely to predict.
+However as these attacks become more convincing and therefore harder to recognize, human error is a guarantee.
 This is where external mobile threat protection solutions become essential.
-Solutions like Corrata Security and Control can use Machine Learning technology to monitor device traffic to detect and protect from malware attacks in real time.
-This means that even if an employee is fooled by an app posing as the latest horror game or photo editing tool or a convincing pop-up ad to win an iPhone X and clicks on a malicious link, they will instantly be blocked from accessing the site protecting their device and the data it holds.
+Solutions like Corrata Security and Control can use Machine Learning technology to protect mobiles from malware attacks in real time.
+This means that even if an employee is fooled by an app posing as the latest horror game or photo editing tool and clicks on a malicious link, they will instantly be blocked from accessing the site, protecting their device and the data it holds.

-Check back next week for our profile on Advanced Mobile Malware – how it works and what you can do to avoid it!
+Check back next week for our profile on Advanced Mobile Malware.